Phillips’ slam caps Rays’ comeback in 9-6 win over Orioles

 Cedric Mullins homered on the first pitch from Wacha and Anthony Santander connected in the third inning to make it 4-1.

 But that was not enough offense to overcome another ineffective performance by the Baltimore bullpen.

+“The whole room there is just disappointed, discouraged just cause we are so inconsistent in our bullpen,” manager Brandon Hyde said.
+“Sometimes our guys are pretty good out there and sometimes they aren’t.
+You can’t be afraid of the strike zone You have to have attack hitters.”

 The Orioles did, however, end this embarrassing streak: They had allowed at least 10 runs in their previous four games, the longest run since the team moved to Baltimore from St. Louis in 1954.

 20-20